oracle/python-cx_Oracle/doc/src/api_manual/soda.rst

     Specifies a hint that will be provided to the SODA operation when it is performed.
-This is expected to be a string in the same format as SQL hints but without the enclosing comment characters.
+This is expected to be a string in the same format as SQL hints but without any comment characters.
+While you could use this to pass any SQL hint, the hints ``MONITOR`` (turn on monitoring) and ``NO_MONITOR`` (turn off monitoring) are the most useful.
 Use of this method requires Oracle Client 21.3 or higher (or Oracle Client 19 from 19.11).

     As a convenience, the SodaOperation object is returned so that further criteria can be specified by chaining methods together.